YVONNEANYANGO/Awwwards/README.md

 ## Brief Description

-Prize-Giving Website allow users to post
+Prize-Giving Website allow users to post their projects and also view and review other people's projects

  ## Image Categories Include: